Cloud-SPAN/create-aws-instance-3-costs-explained/_episodes/01-free-tier.md

 # Introduction
 The [AWS Free Tier](https://aws.amazon.com/free) covers more than 100 AWS services including the compute and storage services you used to create your instance in the previous lesson.
 Service usage covered by  the AWS Free Tier has limits, however, both in time and in capacity, and you will be billed as soon as you surpass these limits.
 The AWS Free Tier has three schemes (plans /offers):
-1. *12 months free*
+- *12 months free*
-2. *Free Trials*
+- *Free Trials*
-3. *Always free*
+- *Always free*

 The *12 months free* scheme lasts for 12 months from the moment you opened your account and covers typical IT services such as servers, storage and networking.
 This scheme will cover the instance you created in the last lesson **but only** if you created it by combining the Genomics AMI with the instance type t2.micro; if so, you will not be billed for one year.

 The *Free Trials* scheme covers somewhat more specialised services such as machine learning.
 It is valid either for short-term periods of 1-3 months or for a number of service invocations.
 Free Trials start from the date you activate (start using) a particular service and will terminate after the specified time period expires or the number of service invocations is reached; you will then be billed for any usage of the service.

-3. *Always free*
-   Covers a variety of services some of which have an auxiliary role.
+The *Always free* scheme covers a variety of services some of which have an auxiliary role.
 For example, you will recall that in using your instance you must use an encrypted key file to login to your instance and, through the program `ssh`, you enter shell commands and get data/results that are transferred between your local computer and your instance.
 In so doing, you are using two *always-free* services: the *AWS Key Management Service* to securely access your instance and the *AWS Data Transfer* service to tranfer data into and out from your instance.
 These services have always-free monthly quotas of 20,000 requests and 100 GB respectively.
 If you surpass those quotas in a month, you will be billed.

 > ## Topics covered:
 >